Airstack-xyz/docs/guides/lens/recommendation-engines.md

 ### Get Recommendation Follows For Lens Profile(s) Based on Token Transfers

-To get recommendations by token transfers, simply fetch all token transfer that is received and sent from the Lens profile(s):
+To get recommendations by token transfers, simply fetch all token transfers that is received and sent from the Lens profile(s):

 #### Try Demo